 Clean around your HVAC

 With the heater on, be sure to clear the area around your HVAC unit to make sure there is nothing blocking the flow of air.
-Next, remember to swap out that filter for maximum effectiveness.
-Filtrete Healthy Living Air Filters help capture dust, bacteria, viruses and allergens from the air for a cleaner, fresher home environment.
-Filtrete recommends changing your filter at least every 90 days.
-Set a reminder in your calendar or on your phone to help you remember.
+Next, remember to swap out that filter for maximum effectiveness and change your filter every 90 days.

 Turn on the humidifier